Free Reports FAQ

 As such, please don’t depend on the system to store data that you haven’t taken note of somewhere else.
 I cannot retrieve old profiles.
 If there is a profile ID and an empty PIN number, that means your old session was cleared and you’re now assigned a new profile ID.
-In this case, you’ll need to start over.
+You can retrieve your old data if you took note of your Profile Number and PIN.
+If not, you’ll need to start over.
 You can re-enter the same chart data and generate as many reports as you’d like.

 The City Field Populates with a Location that’s not Mine.

 Mostly on phones, the location list may not drop down unless you click on the small arrow next to the location’s name.
 This is due to the different behaviors of different browsers for handling forms.
 You are not stuck with that first city on the list.
 Clicking on the arrow will reveal the entire list of cities with that name, and you can select the correct one from that list.

 If your question is not answered here, please write to [email protected]